 To begin, let’s talk about a CMS or Content Management System.
 It is a software system that allows us to publish, edit and modify content, as well as the possibility of changing the visual aspect displayed.
 In the case of electronic commerce, the primary source of material with which to feed the management system will be the products for sale.
 There are affordable e-commerce websites.
 Also, we must consider certain additional functionalities derived from the peculiarities of this domain.
 For example, we must be able to link a set of products to a user in the form of a shopping cart, or a finished sale.

-Anyone can put up a quick and easy eCommerce site, but to create a site that will support a viable business and healthy income stream, the site must implement best practices when it comes to the user’s experience, or UX.
+Anyone can put up a quick and easy eCommerce site, but to create a great site that will support a viable business and healthy income stream, the site must implement best practices when it comes to the user’s experience, or UX.
 Your users will demand fast load times, powerful search functions, high-quality images that load quickly, and a strong, secure and reliable payment system.
-In addition, you’ll need product and informational pages that are well-written and optimized for search, authentic and positive customer reviews to provide social proof, and ideally well-produced demo videos of your key products.
+In addition, you’ll need product and informational pages that are well-written and optimised for search, authentic and positive customer reviews to provide social proof, and ideally well-produced demo videos of your key products.

-Yes, KeenToDesign can help expand your customer base by installing and helping you configure a secure and reliable payment system for eCommerce transactions on your site.
+Yes, Keen To Design can help expand your customer base by installing and helping you configure a secure and reliable payment system for eCommerce transactions on your site.
 You can also easily implement PayPal, a popular and secure financial transaction platform for sending money and making purchases.
 Many of your customers may already have PayPal accounts, but even those who don’t can still purchase, as PayPal also allows non-account holders to pay securely for purchases with credit cards.

-Each eCommerce website that the Keen to Design team creates is unique, and every client has different needs and priorities.
+Each eCommerce website that the Keen To Design team creates is unique, and every client has different needs and priorities.
 Depending on the specific needs for your project and any additional functionality you might want to include, it usually takes us about four to six weeks on average to create your eCommerce website.
 It can take longer depending on other factors, but generally speaking, 30 to 45 days is a sound estimate.

-While many platforms and web technologies are capable of supporting and building strong eCommerce websites these days, we only use WordPress with the powerful and extremely popular Woocommerce plugin.
-In our experience, it provides the most reliable, customizable, and robust solution for our clients.
+While many platforms and web technologies are capable of supporting and building strong eCommerce websites these days, we only use WordPress with the powerful and extremely popular WooCommerce plugin.
+In our experience, it provides the most reliable, customisable, and robust solution for our clients.
 Because it’s built on WordPress, many of our clients learn to appreciate how easy it is for them to add content and products, or change around visual or functional elements, on their own—no need to hire or outsource to keep the site fresh and current.

 Yes, we do!
-At KeenToDesign we offer monthly maintenance packages that cover a wide variety of essential and helpful tasks related to managing and maintaining your eCommerce website.
+At Keen To Design we offer monthly maintenance packages that cover a wide variety of essential and helpful tasks related to managing and maintaining your eCommerce website.
 You can sit back and focus on your business, while we take care of all the technical challenges that any eCommerce site presents, including core and plugin file updates, speed and function maintenance, security and more.

 When an entrepreneur intends to publish a website, it can do it for several reasons.
 The range can vary from the simple question of displaying to purely informative web of services, through wikis that generate communities, to the sale and primary distribution of products.
 The latter is a potent and improved tool that sometimes becomes the primary source of income for the business, thus getting an affordable eCommerce website.